Jutho/TensorKit.jl/docs/src/man/sectors.md

 As always, we refer to the subsection on [topological data of a unitary fusion category](@ref ss_topologicalfusion) for further details.

-Finally, for the implementation, it will be useful to distinguish between an number of different possibilities regarding the fusion rules.
+Finally, for the implementation, it will be useful to distinguish between a number of different possibilities regarding the fusion rules.
 If, for every ``a`` and ``b``, there is a unique ``c`` such that ``a ⊗ b = c`` (i.e. ``N^{ab}_{c} = 1`` and ``N^{ab}_{c′} = 0`` for all other ``c′``), the category is abelian.
 Indeed, the representations of a group have this